AndreasChristensen89/resto-booking-system/README.md

     now uses datetime, and is no longer an issue
 - When calculating available seats the system assumes that closing time is on an full-hour mark.
 Does not calculate properly if e.g. 20:30 is the closing time
     No longer uses this feature.
 User is shown validation error in form and uses datetime to calculate available tables
+- Need to fix DeleteView and UpdateView to fit new app - turns out I needed to rename the folder where my templates were put in.
+It was still called "bookings", but is now called "reservations"
+- Same user can make many bookings at the same datetime - implemented a check for booking.author in all bookings and test for booking_start.
+Needed to adjust for length of returns as it always returns one conflicting, which is the booking being made, which is due to double-save
+- When running tests in booking.tests.py (python3 manage.py test bookings) it gives the following error:
+Creating test database for alias 'default'...
+/workspace/.pip-modules/lib/python3.8/site-packages/django/db/backends/postgresql/base.py:304: RuntimeWarning: Normally Django will use a connection to the 'postgres' database to avoid running initialization queries against the production database when it's not needed (for example, when running tests).
+Django was unable to create a connection to the 'postgres' database and will use the first PostgreSQL database instead. warnings.warn(
+Got an error creating the test database: permission denied to create database - Need to comment out database in settings and remove commentout for sqlite3 database.
+Flip back when done testing

 TIPS
 To reset database: python manage.py migrate MyApp zero